xsuite/xsuite/docs/line.rst

 .. literalinclude:: generated_code_snippets/compound_transform.py
    :language: python

-Tranfromations are propagated when the elements are sliced and can be updated also after the slicing by acting on the parent element.
+Transformations are propagated when the elements are sliced and can be updated also after the slicing by acting on the parent element.
 This is illustrated in the following example: